Where can speech-language pathologists obtain a complete listing of codes, both procedure and diagnostic?

 Can a speech-language pathologist use 97000 codes (physical medicine), and should they be billed in place of, or with, speech-language treatment codes?

-Medicare specifically allows speech-language pathologists to use 97532 (development of cognitive skills to improve attention and memory) for treatment of cognitive/communicative disorders, but notes that either code 92507 or 97532 could be used, but not both on the same day by the same provider.
+Medicare specifically allows speech-language pathologists to use 97129 (cognitive function intervention, initial 15 minutes) and 97130 (cognitive function intervention, each additional 15 minutes) for treatment of cognitive disorders, but notes that either code 92507 or 91729/97130 could be used, but not both on the same day by the same provider.
 Still, many Medicare contractors and private payers may question a speech-language pathologist's use of other Physical Medicine codes from the 97000 series.
 Clinicians must use the "best" code to describe services, and may need to decide if that code is in the 92000 or 97000 series.
 CPT code 92507 (treatment of speech-language services) is very comprehensive and generally includes all components of treatment.
 Using a 92000 code in combination with a 97000 code may constitute unbundling of codes, and is not allowed.
 Unbundling is when you code one component of a treatment separately when that component is already captured under a more comprehensive code that you are also using.
+See also: Use of Physical Medicine Codes

 What is the difference between a speech-generating device and non-speech generating device?